RamiChaar/NBA-Stats-API/README.md

 }
 ```

-### To request data on all players in a team during over selected season:
+### To request data on all players in a team over a selected season:

 Use the end point '/api/v1/team' with an id parameter as the team id, and a year parameter to select the season.